 The significance of India’s open network for digital industry is that it allows businesses to directly compete with each other without the need for intermediaries.

-This is a major boon for small businesses in particular, as they can now bypass the traditional e-commerce platforms that often favor larger businesses.
+This is a major boon for small companies in particular, as they can now bypass the traditional e-commerce platforms that often favor larger businesses.

 What are the potential benefits of ONDC for sellers?